What you need to do to get the third stimulus payment of up to $1,400

 However, the IRS has cautioned that you shouldn’t file before you have all the information you need to submit an accurate return.

-“We are building a number of contingencies related to any new legislation that would come out,” Ken Corbin, the IRS’s wage and investment commissioner and its new chief taxpayer experience officer, said during a press last month.
+“We are building a number of contingencies related to any new legislation that would come out,” Ken Corbin, the IRS’s wage and investment commissioner and its new chief taxpayer experience officer, said during a news conference last month.
 “And one of the things that we are, of course, thinking through is what would that experience be for those taxpayers who might be entitled to more based on a tax year 2020 filing?
 But our advice would be to file an accurate return.
 If you don’t have all the information or you’re still waiting on some additional documentation, don’t rush to file that return.
-File it accurately and that will make the experience better for the taxpayer.”
+File it accurately, and that will make the experience better for the taxpayer.”

 To claim your stimulus payments from the previous two rounds of relief, look for Line 30 on your tax return.